-This topic describes the security system of Container Service for Kubernetes (ACK) built on top of runtime security, trusted software supply chains, and infrastructure security.
-This security system is supported by a variety of features provided by ACK , including security inspection, policy management, runtime monitoring and alerting, image scans, image signing, cloud-native application delivery chain, default security, identity management, and fine-grained access control.
+This topic describes the security system of Container Service for Kubernetes (ACK) from the following three perspectives: runtime security, trusted software supply chains, and infrastructure security.
+The security system is supported by a variety of features provided by ACK, including security inspection, policy management, runtime monitoring and alerting, image scans, image signing, cloud-native application delivery chain, default security, identity management, and fine-grained access control.

 - Security inspection

-Developers must follow the least privilege principle when they configure pod templates for deployments.
-Otherwise, attackers can exploit unnecessary permissions that are granted to users on pods to launch escape attacks against containers.
+Developers must follow the principle of least privilege when they configure pod templates.
+Otherwise, attackers can exploit unnecessary pod permissions that are granted to users to launch escape attacks against containers.
 ACK supports security inspections for runtimes.
-This feature inspects pod configurations for potential risks in real time.
+You can use this feature to inspect pod configurations of running applications and check for potential risks in real time.

 An inspection report is generated after a security inspection is performed.
-The report includes the description of each inspection item and suggestions about how to fix the related security issues.
+The report includes the description of each inspection item and suggestions on how to fix the related security issues.
 You can also configure periodic inspections.
-The results of each periodic inspection are logged to the related Logstore in Log Service.
-For more information, see Use the inspection component to check for workload security risks in an ACK cluster.
+The results of each periodic inspection are logged to the specified Logstore in Log Service.
+For more information, see Use the inspection feature to detect security risks in the workloads of an ACK cluster.

 - Policy management

-Pod security policy is a significant method to verify the security of pod configurations before pods are deployed.
+Pod security policy is an important approach to verify the security of pod configurations before pods are deployed.
 This ensures that applications are running in secure pods.
-You can use pod security policies to enforce security verification on pods where applications will be deployed.
+You can use pod security policies to enforce security verification on pods when applications are deployed.
 Pod security policies function as a scan engine, such as AppArmor and SELinux, to provide in-depth protection for clusters.

-A pod security policy is a cluster-level Kubernetes-native resource that is enforced by the admission control mechanism of the Kubernetes API server.
-After you enable pod security policy control, security verification is enforced on the configurations of pods to be created.
-If a pod fails to meet the conditions that are defined in a specified pod security policy, the Kubernetes API server rejects the request to create the pod.
+A pod security policy is a cluster-level Kubernetes-native resource that is enforced by using an admission controller of the Kubernetes API server.
+The admission controller enforces security verification of pod configurations when applications are deployed.
+If the pod configuration fails to meet the conditions that are defined in a specified pod security policy, the Kubernetes API server rejects the request to create the pod.

-By default, pod security policy control is enabled for ACK clusters.
-You can enable or disable the admission controller of pod security policy in the ACK console.
-You can also customize pod security policies or bind a pod security policy to a specified service account in the ACK console.
-This makes pod security policies mush easier to use and avoids issues where existing applications cannot be redeployed after they are bound to pod security policies.
-For more information, see Use a PSP.
+By default, pod security policy control is enabled in ACK clusters.
+You can enable or disable the admission controller of pod security policies in the ACK console.
+You can also customize pod security policies and bind a pod security policy to a specified service account in the ACK console.
+This makes pod security policies much easier to use and avoids issues where existing applications cannot be redeployed after the applications are bound to pod security policies.
+For more information, see Configure and enforce pod security policies.

 - Runtime monitoring and alerting

-Cloud-native applications are deployed in containers after they pass the authentication, authorization, and admission control of the API server.
-However, based on the zero trust principle for application security, monitoring and alerting are required to ensure the security of application runtimes.
+Cloud-native applications are deployed in containers after they pass the authentication and admission control of the API server.
+However, in accordance with the zero trust principle for application security, monitoring and alerting are required to ensure the security of application runtimes.
 Therefore, ACK is deeply integrated with the alerting and vulnerability detection capabilities of Security Center.
 This allows cluster administrators to monitor application runtimes and raise alerts upon security events.
 Runtime monitoring and alerting are used to prevent the following attacks that are launched against containers:

 - Loading of malicious images